KNGOFHUMANS/GPA-TRACKER/README.md

 - Use `RunWithTrace` during development to capture uncaught exceptions from the Swing EDT and other threads.
 - Add unit tests for GPA calculations and for the MailSender behavior to improve reliability.

-## Suggested resume bullets

-Use one or more of these on your resume (adjust wording to match your role and contribution):

 - Implemented `GPAManagerApp`, a desktop Java application that enables students to track classes, assignments, and compute GPA with a polished Swing UI and local JSON persistence.
 - Integrated Google OAuth desktop flow and token persistence for seamless "Sign in with Google" onboarding.
 - Designed a secure password-reset workflow using emailed one-time verification codes; added retry logic and only persist tokens after confirmed delivery.
 - Built a robust email subsystem with Jakarta Mail supporting STARTTLS and SMTPS fallback, environment-variable and file-based credential resolution, and runtime diagnostics.
 - Packaged the application with `jpackage` into a Windows app-image and prepared GitHub Release artifacts for distribution.
 - Modernized the Swing UX with custom-drawn components, rounded-card layout, placeholder inputs, and animated buttons.

-## Example one-liner for resume header

 - GPAManagerApp — Java/Swing desktop app for academic GPA tracking, Google OAuth sign-in, email-based account recovery, and packaged Windows distribution.